 - a milky or gray vaginal discharge

-Doctors say they aren’t completely certain what causes BV, but appear to put some women at a higher risk.
-These include:
+Doctors say they aren’t completely certain what causes BV, but

 - having more than one sexual partner or a new sexual partner

 - douching, or rinsing your vagina with soap and water (the vagina cleanses itself and douching can disrupt its natural balance)

 - a natural lack of lactobacilli bacteria (some women don’t have high levels of good bacteria present in their vaginas, which can lead to BV)

 Treatment of BV most often includes use of antibiotic medication.
 These are given orally or as a gel that’s inserted into the vagina.
 Some doctors may also recommend a probiotic in addition to — but not in lieu of — antibiotics.

 Yeast infection is another type of vaginal imbalance issue.
 Most cases of yeast vaginitis are caused by a fungus called candida albicans.
 Other types of fungus may also cause this condition.